novasecuritynz/site/_posts/2025-05-20-how-a-simple-in-app-link-led-to-account-takeover-nz-pen-test-case-study.md

 ---

-**Need an objective assessment of your mobile or web application?**
+### Need an objective assessment of your mobile or web application?
-Contact **Nova Security NZ** for a tailored penetration-testing engagement.
+[Contact us](https://www.novasecurity.co.nz/contact/) for a tailored penetration-testing engagement.